Blog

 3. Organic click-through rate

 The CTR is the number of impressions that resulted in a click.
 The higher this percentage, the better your content is performing.
-Even posts that have a low impression rate (perhaps because of low keyword volume) can earn a high share of clicks from those impressions.
-At the same time, a high volume query can still generate a lot of traffic even with a low CTR.
+Even posts with a low impression rate (perhaps because of low keyword volume) can earn a high share of clicks from those impressions.
+At the same time, a high-volume query can still generate a lot of traffic even with a low CTR.

 4. Total views and visits

 A visit measures the number of times your post was seen by a user.
-You’ll look at this to understand whether traffic is going up or down, whether a user is engaging with more pieces of content when they visit, and the average views per post (how far your content is reaching).
+You’ll look at this to understand whether traffic is going up or down, whether a user engages with additional content when they visit, and the average views per post (how far your content is reaching).

 5. Individual post performance

-For more granular data on how posts perform, look at their individual statistics.
-Page views for each post can provide insight on which topics are most relevant, as well as optimization ideas around blog length, post titles, etc. Look for patterns and then apply what you learned to future posts.
+For more granular data on blog performance, look at each post’s individual statistics.
+Page views for a post can provide insight into which topics are most relevant, as well as optimization ideas around blog length, post titles, etc. Look for patterns and then apply what you learned to future posts.

 6. Traffic referral source